MAP TestingGrade 1

 Assessing Learning at Trinity

-At Trinity Lutheran School, all students in Kindergarten through Grade 1 take achievement tests called Measures of Academic Progress® (or MAP®).
+At Trinity Lutheran School, all students in Grade 1 take achievement tests called Measures of Academic Progress® (or MAP®).
 MAP tests determine a student’s instructional level and measures academic growth within a school year, and from year to year in the areas of Reading and Math.
 Trinity students take these online MAP tests on iPads.

 MAP Testing is fundamentally different from a traditional achievement tests which are one-time, end-of-the-year tests “summing” up a student’s achievement over the course of a year.
 MAP assessments, in contrast, are administered twice each year in K and G1.
 Strikingly different, MAP: